NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 - Tests are done from a user's perspective and will help in exposing any incompatibility in the specification of the software.

-- Tester doesn't need to know programming language or how the software has been implemented.
+- Software tester doesn't need to know programming language or how the software has been implemented.

 - Test can be conducted by anybody independent from the developer's team.